Program Eligibility Requirements

-Graduate students may be eligible for the Academic Enhancement Grant, Federal Unsubsidized Direct Loans and Federal Work-Study.
-Qualified graduate students pursuing masters or doctoral degrees may also apply for fellowships, assistantships and other awards offered through individual colleges, departments, and the Graduate School.
+Graduate students may be eligible for Federal Unsubsidized Direct Loans and Federal Work-Study.
+Qualified graduate students pursuing masters or doctoral degrees may also apply for fellowships, assistantships and other resources offered through individual colleges, departments, and the Graduate School.

 Students in NC State’s DVM program apply for need-based financial aid through the same process as other students at NC State.
 Veterinary students are eligible for a small grant to assist with tuition charges, but primarily borrow Federal Direct loans.
 For additional information, please visit the Money Matters section of the College of Veterinary Medicine’s website.